My Zen: A Personal Journey

 In 2019 I returned to the States and passed through Chicago, visiting ADZG again, and at the end of my trip I went to the Iowa City Zen Center for some morning Zazen.
 After sitting, the sangha sat down with the teacher, Rev. Dainei Appelbaum, for some tea and conversation.
 A week later my family and I were on our way to the Ryumonji Zen monastery in northern Iowa and the remote Hokyoji Zen Practice Community in southeast Minnesota.

-My Zen teacher, the Rev. Dainei, a Dharma heir of Ryumonji’s abbot, Shoken Winecoff Roshi, is thus a second generation American Zen priest.
-In 2007 Shoken Roshi founded Ryumonji, which means, “Dragon’s Gate Monastery,” on behalf of his teacher Katagiri Roshi, to help honor his intention to spread the teachings of Zen Buddhism to the Midwest.
+In 2007 Shoken Winecoff Roshi, a first generation American Zen monk and dharma heir of Katagiri Roshi, founded Ryumonji, which means, “Dragon’s Gate Monastery,” in honor of his teacher Katagiri Roshi’s intentions to build a traditional Japanese-style training monastery for American monks and spread the teachings of Zen Buddhism in the Midwest.

-Ryumonji sits peacefully amongst the green hills of Dorchester in northern Iowa.
+Ryumonji, designed as a traditional Japanese Soto Zen temple, sits peacefully amongst the green hills of Dorchester in northern Iowa.
 It now enjoys affiliated Zen centers in Iowa, Minnesota, Illinois, Michigan, Wisconsin, Missouri and Colorado.
-Staying the night at Ryumonji, I was sure that this spiritual sanctuary was fulfilling Katagiri Roshi’s intentions, and I am grateful to have been invited to participate in a special Soto bodhisattva precepts lay ceremony, “Jukai,” in summer 2020.
-Since then I sit with the Iowa City Zen Center remotely on an almost daily basis.
+Since beginning training at Ryumonji, it is clear that this spiritual sanctuary is fulfilling Katagiri Roshi’s intentions.

 An Online Community for Meditation and Science